Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-You can visit with them outside as long as you keep the group to less than 10 people and maintain social distancing guidelines.
+You can visit with them outside as long as you maintain social distancing guidelines.
 Please do not hug them as you normally would.

 Yes.
 Golf courses in Michigan are now permitted to be open.
 There are strict conditions that they must follow in order to operate.